Willy Unger: In defense of the Reich

 On 11 April, Unger claimed his first aerial victories.
-At the time, he was assigned to 11.
-Staffel (11th squadron) of JG 3 commanded by Oberleutnant Otto Wessling.
+At the time Unger was assigned to 11.
+Staffel of JG 3, the Staffel was commanded by Oberleutnant Otto Wessling.
 That day, the USAAF attacked the German aircraft industry in Oschersleben, Bernburg, Sorau, Cottbus and Arnimswalde, present-day Goleniów, with 917 heavy bombers escorted by 819 fighter aircraft.
 The Gruppe was scrambled at 10:05 with the order to unite with other Luftwaffe units of the 1.
 Jagd Division (1st Fighter Division) and 3.
 Jagd Division (3rd Fighter Division) over the Brocken.
 Between 10:00 and 10:30, the Luftwaffe fighters intercepted the USAAF bombers between Braunschweig and Halberstadt.
 During this aerial battle, Unger claimed a bomber shot down.
 Because the claim was not witnessed, he was not credited with the aerial victory.
 Following this mission, the Luftwaffe fighters were refueled and rearmed and were scrambled a second time at 12:40.
 The returning bombers were intercepted south of Rostock.
 Flying his fourth combat mission of the war, Unger was credited with a Boeing B-17 Flying Fortress shot down.

 Two days later, the USAAF Eighth Air Force attacked the ball-bearing factories of Schweinfurt, the Messerschmitt factory at Augsburg, the Dornier factory at Oberpfaffenhofen and the Luftwaffe Lechfeld Airfield.
 IV.
 Gruppe attacked the third wave of bombers near Aschaffenburg in a frontal attack.
 During this attack, Unger shot down a B-17 bomber.
 On 15 April, General der Jagdflieger Adolf Galland visited IV.
 Gruppe at Salzwedel and announced that the Gruppe was to be converted to a Sturmgruppe following the example of Sturmstaffel 1.
 In consequence, the Sturmgruppe was placed under the command of Hauptmann Wilhelm Moritz and 11.
 Staffel was merged with the experimental Sturmstaffel 1 and renamed to 11.
 Sturmstaffel and placed under the command of Oberleutnant Werner Gerth after Weßling was killed in action on 19 April.
 On 18, the USAAF Eighth Air Force headed for industrial targets near Berlin.
 The USAAF 3rd Bombardment Division was intercepted in the area Rathenow and Nauen.
 During the course of a 20 minutes aerial battle, Unger claimed two B-17 bombers shot down.
 The following day, the USAAF Eighth Air Force attacked the German aircraft manufacturing and aircraft engine industry as well as various Luftwaffe airfields in Westphalia and Hesse.
 IV.
 Gruppe took off at 09:30 and met up with the other two Gruppen of JG 3 near Göttingen and Kassel.
 During this mission, Unger shot down a B-17.
 The USAAF Eighth Air Force sent 803 heavy bombers to attack transportation infrastructure in western Germany, including the marshalling yard at Hamm.
 IV.
 Gruppe was scrambled at 18:20 and intercepted the bombers of the 2nd Bombardment Division at 19:40.
 In this encounter, the four aerial victories.
 This number includes an Herausschuss (separation shot)—a severely damaged heavy bomber forced to separate from its combat box which was counted as an aerial victory—over a Consolidated B-24 Liberator bomber.